hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

 - **AWS Provider Configuration**:
   The `aws` provider configuration, including the region and credentials, must be set in the root block of the Terraform project.
 Refer to the usage example for details.
+- **KMS Key**:
+  Ensure that a KMS key ARN is provided via the `kms_key_arn` variable.
+  *Note*: If the key is managed in a separate module or manually created, consider using `data "aws_kms_key"` for explicit validation of its existence.
+This approach is especially recommended in production environments for added reliability.

 ---